PyRetri/PyRetri/docs/GETTING_STARTED.md

 )
 ```

-By doing this, a data_process operator named "PadResize224" is added to the data_process sub search space and will be searched in the following process.
+By doing this, a pre_process operator named "PadResize224" is added to the data_process sub search space and will be searched in the following process.

 ### Search